 Something Completely Different for a Kaleidoscope World

-This book is the result of the author’s long in the making Melancholy Conclusion that, given the well documented decline of the Christian Church in Australia (and the West in general) this statement is true-
+This book is the result of the author’s Melancholy Conclusion that, given the well documented decline of the Christian Church in Australia (and the West in in general), the following statement is true-

 Unpalatable though it may be, and much as many seem to wish to ignore or deny it, the current local church paradigm in the West has not been for several decades, is not, nor can be made to be capable of achieving urgently needed trend-reversing missional goals.

 This is because the Australian, indeed Western, Church is suffering from a decades-long missional malaise of failed mission to 21st century society.
 The result is an existential crisis, one that the institutional Church, with praiseworthy but rare exceptions, is generally unwilling and/or unable to address.